 Ok, great, but how about those businesses that don’t have a QA team, or even a full time developer?
 The ones that don’t have a mature build cycle or deployment system?
 How do they test their website’s functionality?
 This is the second hole that we’re trying fill.

 Many businesses don’t have the developer resources to create a mature building + testing + deployment system.
 Some of them may not even have a full time developer or source control.
 How can these businesses ensure that their website is online and operating properly?
 This is where Ghost Inspector’s continuous testing and notification features come into play.

-Anyone can record simple tests on their website with Ghost Inspector’s Chrome extension.
+Anyone can record simple tests on their website with Ghost Inspector’s browser extension.
 In addition to the features above, Ghost Inspector can execute these tests on a regular basis by simply setting a schedule.
 You can enable screenshot comparisons and email notifications.
 Imagine having a user continually checking the functionality of your website every hour of every day, and emailing you if something breaks.
 That’s what we’re doing with our monitoring features.
 We’re not just talking about pinging your server, or checking your HTTP status codes.
 We’re talking about a user adding products to the shopping cart, submitting a contact form, or logging into an account and checking various features.

 So there you have it.
 We see two big holes and we’re trying to fill them with the best product possible.
 We’ve got a free service tier so everyone can try out our service.
 Create your account today.